Appearance

 | Kendo HQ | This repo — the company-level orchestration layer containing agent profiles and shared context |

 | Report | A lightweight feedback item (bug, request, idea) submitted to a project's triage inbox.
 Reports can be reviewed, reordered, promoted to issues (with optional AI story generation), or dismissed.
-Not an issue until promoted. |
+Not an issue until promoted.
+Reports can be created in the UI or programmatically via the project API (source-tagged Api). |

 | Lane | A configurable status column on the board (e.g., To Do, In Progress, In Review, Done).
 Each lane has a name, color, and order.
 Projects can customize their lanes. |